Ahantya/DataScraperScripts/README.md

-# RedditDataScraper
+# DataScraperScripts
-Scrapes Reddit Data on Chosen Subreddit
+Scraping Data from Websites